aoweis/gr-bladeRF/README.md

 # gr-bladeRF

-GNU Radio source and sink blocks for bladeRF devices.
+This is a fork of GNU Radio source and sink blocks for bladeRF devices.
+The only difference is the reduction in the default number and size of the Tx buffers in the sink to reduce latency.

 ## bladeRF wiki